r4gus/keypass/README.md

 * Store your Passkeys (just a private key + related data) in a local, encrypted database
 * Manage your Passkeys directly in the App (WIP)

+## Installing the project

+The current project exclusively supports Linux due to the absence of a standardized API for interprocess communication (IPC) between the client and authenticator.
+As a workaround, platform authenticators on Linux act as virtual USB HID devices utilizing uhid.
+However, extending this functionality to other platforms remains unexplored as I haven't had the opportunity to investigate the equivalent mechanisms elsewhere.

+* First you need a [Zig 0.11.0 compiler](https://ziglang.org/download/).
+* Also, the project uses [zenity](https://wiki.gnome.org/Projects/Zenity) as file browser.
+You might need to install it if your distro doesn't come with GTK natively.
+If zenity is not available, you have to enter file paths manually.
+* Clone the project with `git clone https://github.com/r4gus/keypass`
+* Build the project with `zig build run -Doptimize=ReleaseSmall`
+* After successful compilation you can find the binary in `zig-out/bin/`
+* Execute the script `script/postints.sh` using bash.
+This will create a new group `fido` and add the current user to the group.
+The script also enables the `uhid` module and adds a rule that allows users of the group `fido` to access `/dev/uhid` without root privileges.
+* Finally, restart you Pc.

 ## Contributing

 Currently this application and the surrounding infrastructure